cretz/bine/README.md

 * Supports statically compiled Tor to embed Tor into the binary
 * Supports both V2 and V3 onion services

+See info below, the [API docs](http://godoc.org/github.com/cretz/bine), and the [examples](examples).
+The project is MIT licensed.
+The Tor docs/specs and https://github.com/yawning/bulb were great helps when building this.

+## Example

 It is really easy to create an onion service.
 For example, assuming `tor` is on the `PATH`, this bit of code will show a directory server of the current directory: